alexhegit/Playing-with-ROCm/README.md

 Here to show my experience about playing with ROCm with runable code, step-by-step tutorial to help you reproduce what I have did.
 If you have iGPU or dGPU of AMD, you may try Machine Learning with them.

+**NOTICE** : For you to easy tracking my update, I use 🆕 and 🔥 to flag the new hot topics.

 ## Topics